 We would like to express our gratitude to Pilgrims Hospices for establishing and developing The Blackbird Project.

 Nick and Sheena Jackaman

-The project has been led by Occupational Therapist, Justine Robinson, who describes how voice recordings play an important part in creating precious memories for families.
+The project has been led by Justine Robinson, Therapies and Wellbeing Manager, who describes how voice recordings play an important part in creating precious memories for families.
 She says, “The Blackbird Project gives people a chance to leave a memory, a family story, read a favourite book or poem or just a few words of love and comfort.
-As well as giving the person doing the recording a sense of peace it leaves a permanent recording and the personality of their loved ones.”
+As well as giving the person doing the recording a sense of peace, it leaves a permanent recording and the personality of their loved ones.”

-For all of us, 2020 has been a challenging year due to COVID-19 and the Pilgrims team has continued to find ways to keep families connected.
-More patients have turned to the project to leave a voice recording for their families.
+For all of us, 2020 has been a challenging year due to COVID-19, but the Pilgrims team has continued to find ways to keep families connected.
+More patients have turned to The Blackbird Project to leave a voice recording for their families.
 Justine and her team are also continuing to enable patients in the community to access the project by finding ways to support recordings.

-The fundraising and support led by Sheena and Nick will enable this project to continue to be there as a resource for families and allow the project to develop in the future.
-They describe the inspiration for its name, a family favourite, ‘Blackbird’ by The Beatles, a song much loved and performed by Ben.
-Their hope for the future of The Blackbird Project is that “the memory messages continue to comfort the patients and supports well-being in the loved ones left behind”.
+The fundraising and support led by Sheena and Nick will enable this project to continue to be there as a resource for families, and allow the project to develop in the future.
+They describe the inspiration for its name, a family favourite, Blackbird by The Beatles, a song much loved and performed by Ben.
+Their hope for the future of The Blackbird Project is that “the memory messages continue to comfort the patients and support wellbeing in the loved ones left behind”.